 Most basic bikes come with basic grips that offer good durability, but rarely great comfort.
 A good grip will reduce chatter and allow a lighter hold on the bar, which in turns leads to better bike handling and less hand fatigue.
 We’re quite fond of the ESI grips for most riding.

-5. Sort your tyres
+5. Sort your tires

-Many manufactures are including better tyres on bikes these days, but that doesn’t mean they are right for your local conditions.
+Many manufactures are including better tires on bikes these days, but that doesn’t mean they are right for your local conditions.
 Find out what people in your area ride and rate, and give it a go.
 It’s amazing how much difference there is between treads.

 6. Fit a chainstay protector

 Cheap bikes come with cheap derailleurs.
 A cheap derailleur lacks the spring tension of higher quality models and so will allow for chain slap against the frame.
-Fitting a chainstay protector will save your frame’s paint and reduce that metal on metal sound.
+Fitting a chainstay protector will save your frame’s paint and reduce that metal-on-metal sound.
 Chainstay protectors are cheap too, or you can make one for free from an old inner tube.

 7. Set your handlebar height to suit you